firstdraft/appdev-lessons/lessons/string.md

 <div class="proj" markdown="1">

-   Return to the GitPod `String` project and work through `addition.rb`
+   Return to the Gitpod `String` project and work through `addition.rb`
 </div>

 #### String multiplication, a.k.a *